sushichop/SwiftSampleDelegate/README.md

 [MIT]: http://www.opensource.org/licenses/mit-license.php

-SwiftampleDelegate is available under the [MIT license][MIT].
+SwiftSampleDelegate is available under the [MIT license][MIT].
 See the LICENSE file for details.